Gathering on the Guelph (Ontario) Bridge, 1992.

 - Timber Frame Engineering Council (TFEC) The Timber Frame Engineering Council formed in 2005 at a Guild conference in recognition of the considerable number of structural engineers among the Guild and in response to a felt need for systematic research, discussion and codification of timber frame joinery and structural practices.
 Our members are dedicated to advancing the technology of timber frame engineering.

-- Traditional Timber Framing Advisory Group (TTRAG) Membership in TTRAG is for those Guild members who actively pursue a better understanding of historic timber-framed structures and techniques.
+- Traditional Timber Frame Research Advisory Group (TTRAG) Membership in TTRAG is for those Guild members who actively pursue a better understanding of historic timber-framed structures and techniques.
 TTRAG members meet annually in a location rich in historic timber structures, present illustrated talks to each other, and follow a historic buildings tour.
 In addition, the group produces an annual public conference that includes speakers from outside the Guild and tours of local historic buildings.

 - TFG Companies Craft, and the craft of business, are deeply intertwined.
 Our goal is to build a vital timber frame community with a strong market where all can thrive.
 Well-run companies are the key to a prosperous industry.
 The Guild assists TFG Companies by offering educational opportunities for developing business skills and creating collective public outreach programs designed to increase awareness – we tell the story of timber framing.